aaryan2/diabetescan/README.md

 This is a relatively simple diagnosis tool for Type 2 Diabetes, taking in eight inputs and one output (positive or negative) In the future, softmax should be applied to create a probabibilistic model for more insight into the diagnosis.
 This model uses a multiple binary linear classifier (MBLC) and is trained on 500 epochs.

+This model was programmed in Jupyter Notebook through Anaconda Navigator, with multiple packages installed such as matplotlibb, seaborn, sckikit learn, and many more.